-17. This section outlines the CMTT's proposals to further harmonize the terminology in the SNA, BPM, and the next GFSM based on the findings from the comparisons of the existing manuals.
-The amendments to current terminology concern different areas and therefore will be presented in four parts: (i) harmonization of concepts; (ii) amendments to accounts; (ii) amendments to conventions/labels; and (iii) amendments to terms/glossary.
+17. This section outlines the CMTT's proposals to further harmonise the terminology in the SNA, BPM and the next GFSM based on the findings from the comparisons of the existing manuals.
+The amendments to current terminology concern different areas and therefore will be presented in four parts: (i) harmonisation of concepts; (ii) amendments to accounts; (ii) amendments to conventions/labels; and (iii) amendments to terms/glossary.

-HARMONIZATION OF CONCEPTS
+HARMONISATION OF CONCEPTS

-Table 3 proposes recommendations to further harmonize key concepts across the SNA, BPM, and the next GFSM.
+Table 3 proposes recommendations to further harmonise key concepts across the SNA, BPM and the next GFSM.

-SNA ВРМ GFSM Proposal Resources Credits Revenue Revenue Uses Debits Expense Expenditure Changes in inventories Net transactions in Changes in inventories Inventories Acquisitions less disposals Net transactions in Acquisitions less disposals of valuables Valuables of valuables Acquisitions less disposals Net transactions in Acquisitions less disposals of non-produced assets non-produced assets of non-produced assets Acquisitions less disposals Net transactions in Acquisitions less disposals of contracts, leases, and Contacts, leases, and of contracts, leases, and licenses licenses licenses Purchases less sales of Net transactions in Acquisitions less disposals goodwill and marketing Goodwill and marketing of goodwill and marketing assets assets assets Statistical discrepancy Net errors and Statistical discrepancy Statistical discrepancy omissions
+SNA BPM GFSM Proposal Resources Credits Revenue Revenue Uses Debits Expense Expenditure Changes in inventories Net transactions in Changes in inventories Inventories Acquisitions less disposals of Net transactions in Acquisitions less disposals valuables Valuables of valuables Acquisitions less disposals of Net transactions in non- Acquisitions less disposals non-produced assets produced assets of non-produced assets Acquisitions less disposals of Net transactions in Acquisitions less disposals contracts, leases and licenses Contacts, leases, and of contracts, leases and licenses licenses Purchases less sales of Net transactions in Acquisitions less disposals goodwill and marketing assets Goodwill and marketing of goodwill and marketing assets assets Statistical discrepancy Net errors and Statistical discrepancy Statistical discrepancy omissions